 Red Imported Fire Ant

-(Solenopsis invicta; syn: Solenopsis wagneri)
+Red Imported Fire Ant (Solenopsis invicta; syn: Solenopsis wagneri)

-- Not known to be present in Hawaii at this time.
+Native to South America, accidentally introduced to Alabama in the 1930s as a stowaway in cargo, has since spread across the southern United States, Australia, Hong Kong and Taiwan.
+RIFA are not known to be present in Hawaiʻi at this time.
 However, they could easily arrive hidden in cargo, carried by planes or ships, or even in infested mail parcels, as was seen in 1991, when an infested package from Florida was intercepted at a Honolulu post office.

 For more information, see:

 - Solenopsis invicta information from HEAR